 The Harbourwalk stretches between the Canadian Museum of Immigration at Pier 21 and the Halifax Casino.
 Not only is it a great place for people watching, but you can also visit museums, shop in boutique stores, hop on the ferry to Dartmouth, marvel at the constant water traffic, and enjoy a meal or drink at one of the numerous waterfront restaurants.
 In fact, you can even snap up one of the hammocks pictured below and relax, just enjoying the salty, Maritime breezes.

-Do the Tunnel Tour on Georges Island in Halifax and enjoy a Parks Canada Perfect Picnic
+Do the Tunnel Tour on Georges Island and enjoy a Parks Canada Perfect Picnic

 Sitting in the middle of Halifax Harbour is Georges Island National Historic Site, a place the Mi’kmaq called home for thousands of years.
 The island is now one of five sites that make up the Halifax Defence Complex, forts and batteries constructed to protect Halifax from attack.
 The others, all national historic sites, include Fort McNab, York Redoubt, Prince of Wales Tower, and the Halifax Citadel.